LabShengLi/nanome/index.md

 ```

-Run Nanome consensus pipeline for 5mC detection, if you use Singularity container, specify `-profile singularity`; for Docker container, use `-profile docker`.
+Run Nanome consensus pipeline for 5mC detection, if you use Singularity container, specify `-profile singularity`; for Docker container, use `-profile docker` instead.
 Below is an example of using Singularity container on JAX Sumner HPC:

 ```
 conda activate nanome